City Treasurer Larry Kinley

 He served as Treasurer of the Westcliff Plaza Merchants Association, the Wilmington Boy's Club and for the past 10 years was Treasurer of his Homeowners Association.

 The residents of Upland elect the City Treasurer.
 It is the Treasurer's responsibility to oversee the investment of City funds in a safe and secure manner while ensuring maximum return on all investments within limitations set by State law.
 The City Treasurer operates under the restrictions of Section 53646 of the Government Code of the State of California and Resolution 6133 of the Upland City Council - a resolution that affirms the Investment Policy for Public Funds.
-The Treasurer appoints the Deputy City Treasurer.

 The City follows the practice of pooling cash and investments for all funds except for funds required to be held by outside fiscal agents.
 Investment income is allocated quarterly to various funds based on the average monthly cash balances.